Skip to main content

 1. Open the project to register.

-2. Switch to [Project Navigator] in the selector at the top of the Navigator.
+2. Switch to the Project Navigator using the selector at the top of the Navigator.

-3. Select [Model] or a folder under [Model] displayed at the top level of the tree.
+3. Select Model or a folder under Model at the top level of the tree.

-4. Register the model file in one of the following ways:
+4. Register the model file using one of the following methods:

-1. In the [Register Model File] dialog, select the model file (.nmdl or .imdl) and press the [Open] button.
+1. In the Register Model File dialog box, select the model file (.nmdl or .imdl) and click the Open button.

-2. If the selected model file is stored outside the [Models] folder in the same folder as the project file, the [Register Model File] dialog appears.
+2. If the selected model file is stored outside the Models folder in the same folder as the project file, the Register Model File dialog box appears.

 info